pagi-org/spec/pagi.md

 NODE_START
 :    Represents the beginning of information about a node.
 :    Is only valid in the "DOC" context.
-:    Has the *id* parameter indicating the node id.
+:    Has the string-typed *id* parameter indicating the node id.
-:    Has the *nodeType* parameter indicating the node type.
+:    Has the string-typed *nodeType* parameter indicating the node type.
 :    Indicates the beginning of a "NODE" context.

 NODE_END